Sugar

 Donica Belisle and Daylene Sliz.
 Sugar in English Canadian Home Economics Cookbooks.

 This research shows how English Canadian home economics instructors taught pupils about sugar.
 It covers the dates 1898 to 1977 and looks at home economics texts published in Victoria, Regina, Winnipeg, Toronto, Saint John, and Halifax.
-Of central concern is uncovering the place of sugar within settler Canadian cuisine.
+Of concern is uncovering the place of sugar within settler Canadian cuisine.

 Century of Sugar: Sugar in Canadian Home Economics Cookbooks.

 Is Cane Sugar ‘Canadian’?
 The Disavowal of Global Lives and Lands in Canadian Sugar Marketing.
-Global Food History.
-15 November 2023.